makma/fingerprintjs.com/content/blog/how-to-build-the-best-paywall-solution-with-node-and-browser-fingerprinting.md

 });
 ```

-The route handling the logic for enabling the paywall will require some additional helper functions.
-These helper functions will be used to query the database to check if a visitor has reached their maximum number of articles, and to insert a new record in the database when they read a new article for the first time.
+The route handling the logic for enabling the paywall will require additional helper functions.
+These helper functions query the database to check if a visitor has reached their maximum number of articles and to insert a new record in the database when they read a new article for the first time.

 ```
 app.get("/paywall", async (req, res) => {